 In one study subjects were asked to assume high power pose standing up with your hands on your hips or low-power pose of touching your neck while sitting and hold them for two minutes.
 The tests after the 2 minutes showed that participants with the high-power pose showed a 20% increase in testosterone and lower levels of cortisol.
 Others, who held the low-power poses had a drop in testosterone and peak in cortisol.

 Important note: some follow-up studies have not been able to replicate the results of the power poses study.
 Cuddy’s new paper published in March 2018 in Psychological Science, offers fresh evidence that adopting an expansive posture (power pose) makes people feel more powerful.
 However, the result that the power poses lead to hormonal change didn’t show up in the new study.

 Here are the high power poses from the TED talk:

-When you finally get to the speaking engagement or meeting use big sweeping gestures and open poses that take up space.
-Actin like you own the place will establish your presence, and your audience gets the message that they are dealing with a confident person whom they have to pay attention.
+When you finally get to the speaking engagement or meeting, use big sweeping gestures and open poses that take up space.
+Acting like you own the place will establish your presence, and your audience gets the message that they are dealing with a confident person whom they have to pay attention to.

 The audience is more influenced by how they feel about you than by what you’re actually saying.
 The connection with people and the presence you have in the room are much more related to the outcome than the awesomeness of your ideas.

 People underestimate the powerful influence of warmth and overestimate the value of competence.

 Important!
 You know these pictures on Instagram with fast cars, wads of money and other items that reek of low self-esteem?
 Do not try to fake it with external symbols, expensive suit, Rolex watch, or a car you can’t afford.
 Research shows that you will feel even worse after that: